-Our client is a leading provider of ICT services with a portfolio ranging across Networks, Digital Services, Managed Services and Emerging Business.
+Our customer is a leading provider of ICT services with a portfolio ranging across Networks, Digital Services, Managed Services and Emerging Business.

-To bring more female applicants in to the pipeline, Pontoon has a targeted list of diversity job boards, social media sites, and networking groups that we engage with.
-We research and recommend universities with strong female engineering populations for the client to partner with.
-We’ve tagged Silver Medallist diversity candidates in the ATS so they can be easily sourced for the next open role.
-Employee referrals are typically a strong source for gender diversity, so we’ve partnered with the client to create a specific referral bonus to encourage more recommendations.
+We researched and recommend universities with strong female engineering populations for the customer to partner with and tagged Silver Medallist diversity candidates in the ATS so they can be easily sourced for the next open role.